kimotho-njoki/SMS-Management-API/README.md

 # SMS Management API
-Hapi JS API for an SMS management application.
+Hapi JS API for an SMS management application. <br>
 The SMS management application enables users to create contacts and send/receive messages to/from other contacts.

 ## Documentation